OneSignal/OneSignal-Website-SDK/express_webpack/README.md

    ```
    See above for example on using `texas` as the API environment option

 3. Make sure that the OneSignal container is using the URLs to your WebSDK container's build files.
 To do this,
    - change the URLs in the file `development.rb` so that they point to the files' absolute paths (these are the files in the `build` directory after running `yarn build:<>-<>`)

 4. Remove the `$PREFIX` var from the `publish.sh` script for all map files

+## Troubleshooting
+1. Sourcemaps not working (you should be able to go to the **Sources** devtools tab and pull up individual files e.g: `OneSignal.js`, set breakpoints, etc...)
+   - Remove the `$PREFIX` var from the `publish.sh` script for all `.map` files

+2. Connection Not Secure:
+   - Make sure you have created a cert and added it correctly to your keychain
+   - Make sure the common name (e.g: localhost, texas, oregon, etc...) maps to the correct IP address in your `/etc/hosts` file
+   - Delete the `build/bundles` directory and try rebuilding the SDK
+   - If nothing else works, delete both `dev-*` files from the `express_webpack/certs` directory and restart the docker container to automatically regenerate new certs.
+Then add them to your keychain by following step 2 of the [Run Instructions](#run-instructions)